East View of the Iron Bridge over the River Wear

 Below is a mug with the transfer and similar over-enamel decoration dated 1837.

 The next group of jugs are attributed to Moore's on the basis of their similarity to the marked, pink-lustre jug above.
 The transfer appears to be from the same copper plate.
 The jugs have a distinctive tall shape and similar lustre decoration around the spout as the jug above.
+The bridge transfer above from the first jug below.

 Attributed to Moore & Co, Wear Pottery – green and red decoration